 The Title and the Pitch

 If you’re going to obsess about something early on, my recommendation is to obsess about your title.
 Giving clever names to people, places, and things is my schtick — I know when I’ve succinctly and adeptly identified a thing, and once I’ve done it I stick with it.
 There wasn’t a moment during the writing of either book when either title was debated or at risk.

 As for the pitch, well, if your title (“Managing Humans“) has done its job, you don’t need a great pitch.
-However, the other title (“Being Geek“) doesn’t always define your arc like you’d want, so you need the pitch.
+However, the other title (“Being Geek“) doesn’t always define your arc as you’d want, so you need the pitch.
 “A career handbook for geeks” is the pitch for the second book and it came straight out of early discussions with my editor.

-The title and the pitch aren’t just the backbone of your book; they help define the literary space that you’ve chosen to write within.
+The title and the pitch aren’t just the backbones of your book; they help define the literary space that you’ve chosen to write within.
 While I think it’s important to define some constraints up front, I’m more interested in your writing, so if you haven’t fallen in love with your title, don’t sweat it.
 Take your best shot and get back the writing.